MrGmo/NumberGuesserProject/README.md

 Lessons Learned:

   1. Learned how to pull text from an input.
-  2. Learned about event listeners in Javascript.
+  2. Learned how to implement event listeners.
   3. Learned how to reset a simple game using Javascript methods.

 Check out other projects I've built: